 In this episode we’re looking at rights – our rights to access the English countryside.

 Why do we only have a right to roam over a tiny percentage of our country, and what needs to happen to expand these rights?

 We also look at the government’s controversial proposals to criminalise trespass, and how that could affect access to the countryside.

-Joining our host, Jamie Wyver, is campaigner and author of Who Owns England?, Guy Shrubsole, and CPRE campaigner Emma Marrington.
+Joining our host, Jamie Wyver, are campaigner and author of Who Owns England?, Guy Shrubsole, and CPRE campaigner Emma Marrington.